PTN407/PTN407.github.io/_posts/2023-11-06-StringMatching.md

 > **Claim:**  Define U(R) as a set contain all K-substrings (substrings of length K) of a string R. If U(P) is subset of U(L), P is a substring of L. (K is a hyperparameter; In Super Cup, I choose K = 10).

 &nbsp;
-Now, you may say, this would never work.
+Now, you might say, this would never work.
 Of course it won't work in worst cases, like when all character of P are the same.
 But will it work if all character of P and L are randomly generated?

-## Probabilities

-I'm bad at math. :<

 ## Expansion